inspircd/docs/docs/4/breaking-changes.md

 - A compiler with C++17 support is now required to build InspIRCd.
 In practise this means you will need to use at least Clang 5, GCC 7, or MSVC 19.15.

+- CMake 3.20+ is now required to build on Windows.

 - Debian GNU/kFreeBSD is no longer supported.
 It is recommended that you switch to Debian GNU/Linux instead.

 - GnuTLS 3.3.5+ is now required by the ssl_gnutls module.